cpp-core/so/76076957/src/post.md

 All of the code and images can be found at [GitHub](https://github.com/cpp-core/so.git) in the `76076957` directory.
-I used the following driver for testing and generating the performance metrics.
+I used the following driver for testing and generating the performance metrics all of which use three rounds in the Feistel network.
 I wrote the code for clarity and I have not yet done any performance work, although, I think the inner loops are already pretty efficient.

 ```
 39ns / index on Mac M1 Pro (arm64, MacOSX)
 52ns / index on Intel Xeon ES-2698 @ 2.2Ghz (x86, Ubuntu 20.04)
 ```

+The following two plots compare using `std::shuffle` versus `fiesty` for creating the pseudo-random permuation for 20k indices.

 ```c++
 #include "core/util/tool.h"